arthurmloureiro/MCMaps/README.md

 ---
 - 25/11/2014 - Repository created, it still need modifications on the *fkp_class* in order to avoid unphysical power spectra
 - 26/11/2014 - Modifications on *fkp_class* made and fixed the *still running after done* problem
+- 26/11/2014 Modifications on the input file.
+Now the MCMC nwalkers, nsteps, etc are a part of the input file